How to Plan the Perfect Greenwich Day Trip from London

 - To depart Greenwich, either take a Thames Cruise back to Central London, or traverse the Greenwich Foot Tunnel to the Docklands and catch the DLR home from there.

-Have questions about planning your own Greenwich day trip?
-Let me know in the comments!
+Have questions about planning your own Greenwich day out?
+Let me know in the comments or ask it in my London Travel Tips Facebook group!